Topic categories:

 Derrickarthur, That map doesn't even show the William pub, and the brewery was over the cut, but it does show the old loom silk house, and that cut bridge was the worst one in the world to get over - we could never cross it without leaving suction pipes behind.

-Sport, Music and Leisure - Coventry Pubs
+Local History and Heritage - Coventry Pubs

 Mick Strong